Quatre Petites Mélodies

-The Quatre petites mélodies (Four Little Songs) is a 1920 song cycle for voice and piano by French composer Erik Satie.
+The Quatre Petites Mélodies (Four Little Songsor Melodies) is a 1920 song cycle for voice and piano by French composer Erik Satie.
 It is most notable for its opening lament, Élégie, which Satie composed in memory of his friend Claude Debussy.
 A typical performance lasts under 4 minutes.

 Background

 In the autumn of 1920, Henry Prunières, founder-editor of the monthly music journal La Revue musicale, announced he would publish a commemorative edition of his magazine to honor the legacy of Claude Debussy, who had died in 1918.
 It would include a memorial supplement, Le Tombeau de Claude Debussy, a collective musical tribute for which Prunières invited Europe's leading composers to contribute.
 Ten musicians responded with either newly-written pieces or excerpts from their current works in progress: Paul Dukas, Albert Roussel, Gian Francesco Malipiero, Eugene Goossens, Béla Bartók, Florent Schmitt, Igor Stravinsky, Maurice Ravel, Manuel de Falla, and Erik Satie.

 For Satie this was an opportunity to address an unhealed wound.
 Debussy was probably the closest friend he ever had.
 He once wrote, "From the moment I saw [Debussy] for the first time, I was drawn to him and wanted to live constantly at his side".
 But both were difficult men and their relations grew strained in the 1910s, as Satie emerged from decades of obscurity as a composer while the world-famous Debussy was tormented by a long battle with cancer.
 After Debussy bitterly teased Satie during rehearsals of the latter's breakthrough ballet Parade in March 1917, Satie ended their friendship once and for all.
 When Debussy died the following year, Satie did not attend his funeral.
 But the loss had a profound impact on him.
 Years later he would jot down in one of his private notebooks, "When all is said and done, the good Debussy was more than all the others put together".

 Satie completed his musical eulogy to Debussy, an Élégie for voice and piano, on September 27, 1920, dedicating it "In memory of an admiring and tender friendship of thirty years".
 It was first published as part of the Le Tombeau de Claude Debussy supplement in the December 1920 issue of La Revue musicale, with a frontispiece created by Raoul Dufy.
 Prunières said in his introduction, "This international tribute to the memory of Debussy will be a real 'monument' like those that Renaissance poets raised to the artists they had loved".

 In the meantime, Satie decided to use the Élégie as the cornerstone of a full-fledged cycle of mélodies (French art songs).
-He composed three additional songs between October and December 1920 to comprise the Quatre petites mélodies.
+He composed three additional songs between October and December 1920 to comprise the Quatre Petites Mélodies.

 Songs

-The definitive version of the Quatre petites mélodies is set to verses by four French authors spanning two centuries.
+The definitive version of the Quatre Petites Mélodies is set to verses by four French authors spanning two centuries.